mrshmllow/wire/doc/guides/targeting.md

 ## Reading from Stdin

-Passing `--on -` will read whitespace-seperated nodes and tags from stdin.
+Passing `--on -` will read whitespace-separated nodes and tags from stdin.
 This can be combined with normal `--on` usage.

 For example: